someonesdad1/hobbyutil/project_list.md

 [prog/manufy.py](prog/manufy.py) | Python script to convert text lines to have double quotes and a newline at the end.
 This is useful to allow you to quickly write text manpages for C or C++ code.
 [prog/PythonFromCalc.pdf](prog/PythonFromCalc.pdf) | How to call python functions from Open Office Calc spreadsheets.
 [prog/python.zip](prog/python.zip) | Discusses why learning the python programming language might be a good thing for technical folks.
 [prog/shuffle.c](prog/shuffle.c) | C program to randomly shuffle the bytes of a file.
+It reads all the bytes of a file into memory, so it cannot be used on arbitrarily large files.
 [prog/sig.zip](prog/sig.zip) | A python module to format floating point numbers to a specified number of significant figures or round to a specified template.
 [prog/stack.zip](prog/stack.zip) | A python module that implements a basic stack.
 [prog/sumbytes.cpp](prog/sumbytes.cpp) | A short C++ program that will read all the bytes from the files given on the command line and compute various statistics from them.